 Can we end all violence?
 Maneka Gandhi, India’s Minister for Women and Child Development (I have stopped putting Honorable before that ministry, as that has lost credibility and constitutional validity to exist) may disagree as she thinks all violence is male generated and as long as males exist in this world, violence will also exist but Scientist Dr. Sophia Rikkin of Abstergo Industries think otherwise.
-Her research dedicated to end all violence was on ending violence using science.
+Her research dedicated to ending all violence was on ending violence using science.
 She explained her idea somewhat like this in the movie –

-“we have tried to end violence through politics, religion, consumerism but not succeeded, now we want to end violence using science”.
+“We have tried to end violence through politics, religion, consumerism but not succeeded, now we want to end violence using science”.

 Abstergo a modern day incarnation of the Templar Order, gets funding in Billions for this project.
 Sophia, their lead scientist thinks that the first sign of disobedience in humans started with eating the forbidden Apple of Eden (and that makes Eve the first disobedient person on earth).
 If humans didn’t eat the apple, they would have been obedient and free.